MultiX-Amsterdam/data-science-book-uva-2023/docs/home.md

 - Institution: Informatics Institute, University of Amsterdam
 - Instructor: Yen-Chia Hsu \<y.c.hsu@uva.nl\>
 - Time Table and Location: see [datanose](https://datanose.nl/)
+- Course lectures will be given in English.

 All the course content on this website is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).